Baby girl surrendered in Safe Haven box in Ocala adopted by rescuer

 OCALA, Fla. — Six months ago, a newborn baby girl made history by being the first to be surrendered to Florida's first Safe Haven Baby Box – now baby Zoey has been adopted by her rescuer.

 Orlando's CBS affiliate WKMG-TV reported that Zoey is happy and healthy with her new adoptive family.
-Zoey's rescuer and his wife had been trying to start for a decade before she appeared.
+Zoey's rescuer and his wife had been trying to start a family for a decade before she appeared.

-Zoey was surrendered to Ocala Fire Rescue on January 5.
-When the firefighter, Zoey's adoptive dad, opened the box, he saw a little girl inside with a shoelace trying off her umbilical cord.
+Zoey was surrendered to Ocala Fire Rescue on Jan.
+5. When a firefighter opened the Safe Haven box, he saw a little girl inside with a shoelace trying off her umbilical cord.

-WKMG says after rushing the baby to the hospital, he immediately called his wife to start the adoption process.
+WKMG reported after rushing the baby to the hospital, the firefighter immediately called his wife to start the adoption process.

 "Everyone was just in disbelief honestly that she was hand-delivered to us almost and that everything had kind of worked itself out to where we could bring her home two days later," Zoey's new mom told the news outlet.